 In April 2012, Jason won the title of World Champion in Triple Threat Division (West Coast Swing, Hustle and Salsa) with his dance partner Sharon Cai at 2012 International Hustle and Salsa Championship in Orlando, Florida.
 With the knowledge and years of dance experience, Jason is able to provide this information for his students so they can also experience how it feels to dance fluidly, to move freely with confidence, and dance like no one is watching.

-Farrah De Luca began social dancing in 1999, and partner dancing soon became her favourite pastime.
+Farrah De Luca began social dancing in 1999, and partner dancing soon became her favorite pastime.
 She started off taking salsa group classes and went out dancing almost every night.
-Throughout university and the years following, she continued to social dance regularly until one day she decided she to expand her dancing and began to learn how to swing dance.
-Once she stepped foot into a ballroom dance studio for the first time she knew that there was so much more to dancing then swing and salsa and she began taking lessons to learn all ballroom dances.
+Throughout university and the years following, she continued to social dance regularly until one day she decided to expand her dancing and began to learn how to swing dance.
+Once she stepped foot into a ballroom dance studio for the first time, she knew that there was so much more to dancing than swing and salsa and she began taking lessons to learn all ballroom dances.
 Ballroom dancing quickly became her number one interest.
 She took lessons regularly and looked very forward to all the ballroom socials, and participated in her first competition as a newcomer dancer.
-After 2 years of lessons she finally realized that this is what she wanted to do fulltime.
+After 2 years of lessons, she finally realized that this is what she wanted to do full-time.
 She decided it was time for a career change, and decided to teach ballroom dance.
 Farrah continues to take other dance classes such as ballet, hip hop and tap to keep herself well rounded as a dancer, and reap the benefits of knowing other dance styles and incorporating them into her ballroom style.